apache/incubator-hugegraph-doc/config/config-option.md

 batch.max_edges_per_batch          | 500                                              | The maximum number of edges submitted per batch.
 batch.max_vertices_per_batch       | 500                                              | The maximum number of vertices submitted per batch.
 batch.max_write_ratio              | 50                                               | The maximum thread ratio for batch writing, only take effect if the batch.max_write_threads is 0.
-batch.max_write_threads            | 0                                                | The maximum threads for batch writing, if the value is 0, the actual value will be set to batch.max_write_ratio * total-rest-threads. auth.authenticator                 |                                                  | The class path of authenticator implemention. e.g., com.baidu.hugegraph.auth.StandardAuthenticator, or com.baidu.hugegraph.auth.ConfigAuthenticator.
+batch.max_write_threads            | 0                                                | The maximum threads for batch writing, if the value is 0, the actual value will be set to batch.max_write_ratio * restserver.max_worker_threads.
+auth.authenticator                 |                                                  | The class path of authenticator implemention. e.g., com.baidu.hugegraph.auth.StandardAuthenticator, or com.baidu.hugegraph.auth.ConfigAuthenticator.
 auth.admin_token                   | 162f7848-0b6d-4faf-b557-3a0797869c55             | Token for administrator operations, only for com.baidu.hugegraph.auth.ConfigAuthenticator.
-auth.graph_store                   | hugegraph                                        | The graph name used to store users, only for com.baidu.hugegraph.auth.StandardAuthenticator. auth.user_tokens                   | [hugegraph:9fd95c9c-711b-415b-b85f-d4df46ba5c31] | The map of user tokens with name and password, only for com.baidu.hugegraph.auth.ConfigAuthenticator. exception.allow_trace              | false                                            | Whether to allow exception trace stack.
+auth.graph_store                   | hugegraph                                        | The name of graph used to store authentication information, like users, only for com.baidu.hugegraph.auth.StandardAuthenticator. auth.user_tokens                   | [hugegraph:9fd95c9c-711b-415b-b85f-d4df46ba5c31] | The map of user tokens with name and password, only for com.baidu.hugegraph.auth.ConfigAuthenticator. auth.audit_log_rate                | 1000.0                                           | The max rate of audit log output per user, default value is 1000 records per second. auth.cache_capacity                | 10240                                            | The max cache capacity of each auth cache item. auth.cache_expire                  | 600                                              | The expiration time in seconds of vertex cache. auth.remote_url                    |                                                  | If the address is empty, it provide auth service, otherwise it is auth client and also provide auth service through rpc forwarding.
+The remote url can be set to multiple addresses, which are concat by ','. auth.token_expire                  | 86400                                            | The expiration time in seconds after token created auth.token_secret                  | FXQXbJtbCLxODc6tGci732pkH1cyf8Qg                 | Secret key of HS256 algorithm. exception.allow_trace              | false                                            | Whether to allow exception trace stack.

 ### 基本配置项